 Here are a few guide tips

 - A 40 Watt solid state amplifier featuring 10" speakers will project adequately in most performance situations, depending on the loudness of the drummer.

 - 60 Watt solid state amp paired with a 12” speaker will do well in all but the loudest situations.

 - A 30 Watt tube amp is adequate enough for a full rock band performance in most locations.

 This guide is a starter for you on the path to buying the right guitar amp that meets your musical style and performance needs.

-Visitor search terms for this page1930s vintage gibson guitar amlifiers with foot pedal, 2 button foot switch for raven amps, foot switch for bolt amplifier, marshall pedl-00031, marshall pedl00031, rogue footswitch, Where can I get a foot switch for a vintage mark III series Peavey Ampifier?
+Visitor search terms for this pageunderstanding fender remote foot switch circuits, 1930s vintage gibson guitar amlifiers with foot pedal, foot switch for bolt amplifier, gibson ga-20 foot switch, Hosa FSC 384 Single Channel Foot Switch for blackstar ht 20, randall rg200g3 212 footswitch for sale, rogue footswitch, Where can I get a foot switch for a vintage mark III series Peavey Ampifier?